 You can use this to brainstorm out all of the gifts you want to make, and for who.
 I also added a due date column.
 I know in our family we have multiple Christmas parties and things are always due at different times all during the month of December.

-2- A Project Detail Sheet
+2- Planner Project Detail Sheet

-3- Supply List & Notes
+3- Project Supply List & Notes

 I’ve also added to this list, a second NOTES page, and a MASTER SUPPLY list page.
 You can print the ones that you want to use, and print as many copies as you need for your specific project.